🎵 Help us continue our music & sound guides - every small donation helps! 🙏 Donate BTC ⚡

 What is the Sound Control Panel in Windows 11?

-The Sound Control Panel is the classic audio management window in Windows 11.
-It includes tabs for Playback, Recording, Sounds, and Communications, allowing detailed control over audio devices and system sounds.
+The Sound Control Panel is the classic audio management window in Windows 10 and Windows 11.
+It includes tabs for Playback, Recording, Sounds, and Communications, allowing detailed control over audio devices and system sounds that the newer Settings page does not provide.

 Is the Sound Control Panel different from the Sound settings in Windows 11 Settings?